Rachnerd/angular2/README.md

 It is still possible to use GenericRestService in the injector by using useFactory.

 ```
-Provide GenericRestService and implements useFactory.
+Provide GenericRestService and implement useFactory.
 Take a look in backend/index at how Http gets provided using useFactory.
 The only dependency it has to pass on is Http, the url can be filled in
 hardcoded.
 Don't forget to assign type Person to the new service.